Disjointness with all minimal systems under group actions: Proof of Theorem

 \subsection{Dense regular minimal points}

 Let $(X,G)$ be a $G$-system.
-A point $x\in X$ is {\it regularly recurrent} if for every open neighborhood $U$ of $x$ there is a finite subgroup $H$ of $G$ such that $H\subset N_{G}(x, U)$.
+A point $x\in X$ is {\it regularly recurrent} if for every open neighborhood $U$ of $x$ there is a subgroup $H$ of $G$ with finite index such that $H\subset N_{G}(x, U)$.
 In particular, a regularly recurrent point is a minimal point.

 Let $G$ be a discrete group and $(\Gamma_{n})_{n\geq 0}$ a decreasing sequence of subgroups with finite indices in $G$.
 Let $\pi_{n}: G/\Gamma_{n+1}\rightarrow G/\Gamma_{n}$ be the natural map between coset spaces induced by the inclusion $\Gamma_{n+1}\subset \Gamma_{n}$.
 Consider the inverse limit